Subalgebras of Lie algebras. Example of sl(3,R) revisited: Conclusion

 To complete the classification for~$\mathfrak{sl}_3(\mathbb R)$, in Section~\ref{subsec:MergingSL3} we merged the lists of inequivalent subalgebras of the maximal subalgebras of~$\mathfrak{sl}_3(\mathbb R)$ modulo the ${\rm SL}_3(\mathbb R)$-equivalence using Lemma~\ref{lem:SL3Decomp}.
-The latter lemma applies the method outlined in Section~\ref{subsec:Simple}, namely Proposition~\ref{prop:ListMerging} and Remark~\ref{rem:ListMerging}, to this particular case of the algebra~$\mathfrak{sl}_3(\mathbb R)$.
+The latter lemma applies a variant of the method outlined in Section~\ref{subsec:Simple}, namely Proposition~\ref{prop:ListMerging} and Remark~\ref{rem:ListMerging}, to this particular case of the algebra~$\mathfrak{sl}_3(\mathbb R)$.
 The classification results are presented in Theorem~\ref{thm:SubalgebrasOfSL3}.
 We have also discussed the differences between the lists in Theorem~\ref{thm:SubalgebrasOfSL3} and those in~\cite[Table~1]{wint2004a} in Section~\ref{sec:ClassCompare} and Remark~\ref{rem:DiffBetwClassificationsR}.
-We found out that the classification in~\cite[Table~1]{wint2004a} has five families of subalgebras either missing or incorrect, one single superfluous subalgebra, two omitted subalgebras and two subalgebras with misprints.
-In fact, as it was discussed in Remark~\ref{rem:DiffBetwClassificationsR}, most of the mistakes arise from the common incorrect gauge of the sign of~$D$ in some subalgebras and subalgebra families.
+We found out that the classification in~\cite[Table~1]{wint2004a} has two incorrect families of subalgebras, one single superfluous subalgebra, one omitted subalgebra and two subalgebras with misprints.

-Following the same method as discussed in two preceding paragraphs (or, more specifically, in Section~\ref{sec:sl3Classification}), we have classified the subalgebras of the order-three complex special linear Lie algebra~$\mathfrak{sl}_3(\mathbb C)$ in Section~\ref{sec:sl3CClassification} and as a byproduct obtained such classification for the rank-two complex affine Lie algebra~$\mathfrak{aff}_2(\mathbb C)$.
+Following the same method as discussed in two preceding paragraphs (or, more specifically, in Section~\ref{sec:sl3Classification}), we have classified the subalgebras of the order-three complex special linear Lie algebra~$\mathfrak{sl}_3(\mathbb C)$ in Section~\ref{sec:sl3CClassification} and, as a byproduct, obtained such classification for the rank-two complex affine Lie algebra~$\mathfrak{aff}_2(\mathbb C)$.
 We have presented the list of inequivalent subalgebras of the Lie algebras~$\mathfrak{aff}_2(\mathbb C)$ and~$\mathfrak{sl}_3(\mathbb C)$ in Theorems~\ref{thm:SubalgebrasOfAffineAlgC} and~\ref{thm:SubalgebrasOfSL3C}, respectively.
-In Section~\ref{sec:ClassCompare2} and Remark~\ref{rem:DiffBetwClassificationsC}, we thoroughly compare the obtained list of subalgebras of~$\mathfrak{sl}_3(\mathbb C)$ with those provided in~\cite{doug2016a}.
+In Section~\ref{sec:ClassCompare2} and Remark~\ref{rem:DiffBetwClassificationsC}, we have thoroughly compared the obtained list of subalgebras of~$\mathfrak{sl}_3(\mathbb C)$ with those provided in~\cite{doug2016a}.
 Our study demonstrates that the classification in~\cite[Table~1]{doug2016a} has one superfluous subalgebra and one subalgebra with a misprint.

 Some of the applications of the classifications we obtained and the possible avenues for future research have been discussed in Section~\ref{sec:Introduction}.